sirixdb/sirixdb.github.io/transactional-cursor-api.md

 Every structural node might have a first child, a left sibling, a right sibling, and a parent node.

-Namespace- and attributes- are the only non-structural nodes in XML-resources.
-They have a parent pointer and are referenceable through special moveToAttribute and moveToNamespace methods if the transactional cursor is located on an element node.
+Namespaces and attributes are the only non-structural nodes in XML resources.
+They have a parent pointer.
+If the transactional cursor points to an element node, you can reference these nodes through special moveToAttribute and moveToNamespace.

 In the JSON-to-tree mapping, however, every node is a structural node.
 To support fine granular versioning of nodes and to be able to reuse the axis-implementations, SirixDB uses the same encoding for JSON resources as we've seen.

 Thus we'll introduce a unique API, which we're going to use for both traversing and updating XML and JSON resource with only subtle differences.

-**Note that the binary JSON-format in SirixDB allows duplicate object record keys, which are ordered.
-Upper layers, however, may simply store object records in a hash map, thus not keeping track of the order nor supporting duplicate record keys.**
+**Note that the binary JSON-format in SirixDB allows ordered, duplicate object record keys.
+Upper layers, however, may store object records in a hash map, thus not keeping track of the order nor supporting duplicate record keys.**

 ## Create a Database With a Single Resource